Meet the Canadian Ski Council Team

 Michael has been the Marketing & Communications Manager with the CSC since April 2014.
 Michael’s main role is to ensure the CSC programs and initiatives all have strong, consistent messaging and branding across the board.
 Sports have always been a huge part of Michael’s life, which alone intrigued him.
 Being able to combine that with working for a not-for-profit, which happens to offer quite possibly the best grassroots programs available in Canada, sweetened the deal for Michael.
 Michael graduated from the University of Western Ontario with a Bachelor of Arts, with a Major in Sociology and a Minor in Political Science.
 He also received a Post-Graduate Certificate from Sheridan College in Advertising.
 His first job was working at Tip Top Tailors as “the worst suit salesman of all time.”
 From there, he has spent time at an ad agency, running the marketing and communications for an IT company, and trying his hand as a marketing consultant.

 There is no contest, Michael prefers skiing all the way although he didn’t have the most enjoyable first time skiing.
-When he was about eight, he was a Sir Sam’s in Haliburton waiting at the bottom of the hill for a lesson, when he decided to take the tow rope up to the bunny hill and figure it out on his own.
+When he was about eight, he was at Sir Sam’s in Haliburton waiting at the bottom of the hill for a lesson, when he decided to take the tow rope up to the bunny hill and figure it out on his own.
 Halfway up, he fell down, shimmied to the side, and struggled to get onto his feet.
 He ended up “racing” down the hill and crashing into a giant puddle.
 He was soaked, crying and never made his lesson.
 Thankfully, his parents forced him to try again the following year and despite the memory, Sir Sam’s holds a special place in his heart, especially going down Dingle Dangle and singing with his sisters.
-He has been to eight areas in Ontario, one in Quebec, one in the USA and one in Australia.
+He has been to eleven areas in Ontario, one in Quebec, three in the USA and one in Australia.
 He loves that skiing is something everyone can do together.
 Michael has slight (read HUGE) obsessions with music and the Toronto Blue Jays.

 Bilingual Administrative Assistant